 - Gather all the ingredients.

-- Wash the taro with water and drain.
+- Wash 10 taro (satoimo) with water and drain.
 Cut both ends and peel the skin.
-Taro will be slimy so be careful when you’re handling with the knife.
+Taro is slimy, so be careful when you’re handling it with the knife.

-- Sprinkle kosher salt over the taro and rub it with your hands.
-Then rinse under cold water and then drain completely.
+- Sprinkle ½ tsp Diamond Crystal kosher salt over the taro and rub it with your hands.
+Then, rinse under cold water and drain completely.

-- Place the taro in a large pot and fill up with water to cover the taro.
-Bring the water to boil.
+- Now, pre-blanch the taro.
+Place the taro in a large pot and add enough water to cover the taro.
+Bring the water to a boil.

-- Once boiling, reduce the heat and simmer for 5 minutes, or until the skewer goes through.
-Pre-blanching helps to absorb flavors when you simmer with seasonings.
-Drain and remove the sliminess under warm water.
+- Once boiling, reduce the heat and simmer for 5 minutes, or until a skewer inserted into the taro goes through smoothly.
+Pre-blanching helps the taro absorb flavors when simmering in seasonings.
+Drain and rinse off the sliminess under warm water.

-- Heat the oil in the pot.
-Add the taro and quickly coat with the oil.
-The oil helps lock in all the flavors inside the taro and prevent umami from going away.
-It also helps to keep the shape without breaking into pieces.
+- Heat 2 tsp neutral oil in the pot.
+Add the taro and quickly coat it with the oil.
+The oil helps lock the flavors inside the taro and prevent umami from going away.
+It also helps the taro keep its shape without breaking into pieces.

-- Add dashi, sake and sugar, and bring to boil.
+- Add 1¼ cups dashi (Japanese soup stock), 3 Tbsp sake, and 2 Tbsp sugar, and bring it to a boil.
 Skim if necessary.

-- Lower the heat and place otoshibuta (drop lid) and simmer for 5 minutes.
+- Lower the heat and place an otoshibuta (drop lid) on top.
+Simmer for 5 minutes.

-- Remove otoshibuta and add soy sauce (adding soy sauce later helps the sweet flavors easily soak in).
-Place the otoshibuta back and simmer for 20-25 minutes (depends on the size of taro – mine is large).
-Lastly, add mirin and gently shake the pot to coat the taro with the sauce.
-Adding mirin toward the end gives a nice luster to the dish.
+- Remove the otoshibuta and add 2 Tbsp soy sauce; adding the soy sauce later helps the sweet flavors easily soak in.
+Place the otoshibuta back on and simmer for another 20–25 minutes (depending on the size of your taro; mine are large).
+Lastly, add 1 Tbsp mirin and gently shake the pot to coat the taro with the sauce.
+Adding the mirin toward the end gives a nice luster to the dish.

-- Garnish with julienned yuzu (lemon) peel, if you like.
+- Garnish with julienned yuzu peel, if you‘d like.

 To Store